I was fortunate to start showing my work, catching a wave of awareness on photographic artists, in the mid-70’s.

 Since January 2010 my main project has been a monthly delivery of large prints to a personal “secret” art club, the LHK, here in Oslo, as well as turning found objects into short poetic film pieces.
 Prequels, and sometimes sequels to large printed still images.
 Timeline-based expressions coming to a standstill, handing over the narrative and the timing of events to the viewer.

 This, constant change, in my practice has complicated the building of a normal artist career, but chance projects allways came my way when times seemed the most bleak, and I have been able to continue on this fragile journey.
 Focusing on the work and a realisation of responsibility to live an intelligent life.

 It has always been important for me to be “hands-on”.
 Whether in producing film, text, animation, soundscapes or stills photography.
 Not from a love of craft, but to be able to engineer serendipity.
 A lack of an “expert touch” sometimes allow me to nurture and follow the lucky mistakes.
-On some level at least, this practice is also often what I look for in other artists work.
+On some level, this practice is also often what I look for in other artists work.

 The still images are now typically remixes of analog negatives.
 New composites based on quality scans from different sized negatives of the many analog projects over the years.
 Stripped of time, place and context they become new composites, belonging only to themselves.

 The moving images are made with digital still-cameras, sequenced and reworked in different software.
 They are often presented as loops and meant to run continuously, approximately indefinite, until the hardware breaks down.
 Some so slow in revealing themselves, they give the impression of being projected still images.

 Not waiting for financing, or approval, gives me opportunity to observe and learn from the gentle fragmentation and de-fragmentation in these intuitive processes.

 And again, ..and always, hoping to stumble across something I realise is beyond my capacity.